wp-plugins/wishpond-social-campaigns/readme.txt

 This plugin lets you have access to the Wishpond Social Contests from your wordpress site, and much more.

 Run Social Contests & Promotions on your Wordpress site, Facebook Page and anywhere else.
-Run Sweepstakes, Photo Contests and more with one easy plugin.
+Run Sweepstakes, Photo Contests, Instagram Contests and more with one easy plugin.

 **Why use Wishpond’s Wordpress Plugin?**